willduff/mixedreality-enthusiast-guide/docs/using-steamvr-with-windows-mixed-reality.md

 5. Restart SteamVR with Windows Mixed Reality

 **Motion Reprojection Indicator**
 motionReprojectionIndicatorEnabled is a new setting in the configuration file to help diagnose issues with the experimental automatic motion reprojection feature.
-When set to true, you will see an indicator in the headset (see example image below) that corresponds to the current motion reprojection mode.
+When set to true, you will see an indicator in the top-left of your headset display during auto motion-vector LSR.
+The color and position of this indicator corresponds to the current motion reprojection mode - see the diagram below for examples.

 ![mvLSR Indicator](images/mvLSRIndicator.png)